edg1983/GREEN-VARAN/README.md

 - a unique var ID in ID column
 - END and SVTYPE information in the INFO column (actual tags can be configured)

 It provides annotations by overlapping input SV with a set of configurable bed file resources.
-Configuration file for population AF, genes and GREEN-DB annotations are provided with this release.
-Supporting files needed for annotation are provided on Zenodo (see Download the supporting files)
+Configuration file for population AF, genes and GREEN-DB annotations is provided with this release.
+Supporting files needed for annotation are provided on Zenodo (see Download the supporting files).

+Currently, it annotates DEL, DUP, INV based on the configured overlap threshold, while for INS only the breakpoint is annotated.
+BND are ignored.

 ```
 SV_annotation.py [-h] -i INPUTVCF